-We say human life has sanctity because there's something intangible that sets us apart from other creatures.
-It's true from the moment we're conceived, and is not something we gain at a later point in our mother's pregnancy or at birth.
+We say human life is sacred because there's something intangible that sets us apart from other creatures.
+It's true from the moment we're conceived, and not something we gain at a later point in our mother's pregnancy or at birth.
 If we're human, it's ours.

 Saints and sinners alike have it.
 We have it whether we're male or female, and regardless of ethnicity or race.
 (There is only one human race.)

 No one has more or less of it than another human being—no matter our level of virtue, intellect, skill, ability, power, or wealth.
 All share this quality equally.

 In fact, the sanctity of human life is the basis for human equality—an equality that includes the comatose, the disabled, and the incapacitated.

 It gives us all dignity and value.
 Because this quality is innate in the human person—not achieved, but granted by God—it can never be lost.
 Nothing alters it—not age or illness or death.
 Our experiences neither add to it nor subtract from it.